-MiMOMax Wireless Tornado radios incorporate full duplex communications to provide our customers the ability to maintain network visibility while downloading or transmitting information across the network.
+Mimomax Tornado radios incorporate full duplex communications to provide our customers the ability to maintain network visibility while downloading or transmitting information across the network.

 Find out what all that narrowband communications jargon actually means with our Glossary: MIMO, Adaptive Modulation, Latency and more.